A Distant Laugh

 Then his eyes narrowed and face contorted- in what? grief? anger? hatred?-and he raced away on the Stones.
 Pebblegrey and Hillbelly stood as if to give chase, but Leafstar stilled them by lifting her tail.
 They turned to look up at her.

-"I also have another announcement to make."
-The leader's voice was light, almost breezy, as if nothing had happened, yet that only made their coldness sharper.
+"I have another announcement to make."
+The leader's voice was light, almost breezy, as if nothing had happened, yet that only made the coldness sharper.
 Leafstar turned her eyes, angry but fierce, onto the grey tom before her.
 Pebblegrey watched his leader silently, and Pikedance suddenly realized she didn't recognize him.
-The warrior looked focused and cool, eyes as hard as the marbled shecat's.
+The warrior looked focused and cool, eyes as hard as the marbled shecat's- not the same studious tom they'd all kept at the butt of their jokes.

 Leafstar gazed down.
-"Pebblegrey shall be the mentor of Ibexkit.
+"Pebblegrey shall mentor Ibexkit.
 Pebblegrey, I want you to take a patrol after Resinflame.
 Dismissed."

 Pikedance remained in place, even as her clanmates got up and moved their seperate ways.
 She stayed silent.